dancer1325/angular/adev/src/content/guide/di/lightweight-injection-tokens.md

 This prevents the referenced component from being tree-shaken, even if the application does not actually use `<lib-header>` anywhere.
 If `LibHeaderComponent` 's code, template, and styles combine to become too large, including it unnecessarily can significantly increase the size of the client application.

-## When to use the lightweight injection token pattern
+## When to use the lightweight injection token pattern?

 The tree-shaking problem arises when a component is used as an injection token.
 There are two cases when that can happen: